-We also convened an Evidence Advisory Group, consisting of experts in the field of dementia within aged care.
-This group provided us with feedback on the scoping review methodology and preliminary results.
-Individual members also reviewed the final evidence themes before they were made available on the Hub website.
+We also convened an Evidence Advisory Group, consisting of experts in the field of staff burnout in aged care.
+These experts offered valuable feedback on both the scoping review methodology and ‘evidence themes’ before their publication on the Hub.

 What we found